 Every new Forest to Home project starts with sourcing the perfect piece of wood.
-We work with a number of saw-mills across the UK who aid us in finding stunning live edge slabs of wood that make our furniture stand out from the rest.
+We work with a number of saw-mills across the UK who aid us in finding stunning live edge slabs of wood that make our furniture and tables stand out from the rest.

 Our recent blog on Live edge furniture explains in detail what it is and the different types produced by Forest to Home.

 Preserving Natures Design.

 Forest to Home always aims to source the most interesting slabs of wood that we can find.
 We strive to find the pieces with the most knots, the most visible grain, the deepest cracks and the gnarliest edges.
 Many other furniture makers would discard these features as flaws but we embrace natures imperfections and enhance them into beautiful pieces of furniture.

 We use a mixture of modern and traditional methods to hand-craft every piece.